JetBrains/mps-coderules/docs/content/intro.md

 Albeit brief and concise, this notation leaves many questions unanswered when it comes to how exactly the system of equations and inequalities is processed.
 In other words, type inference is — for the most part — left up to the internal engine to decide.
 This limits the options for the author of type system to control how exactly subtyping is defined, and what happens with type parameters when computing sub- or supertype.
 Java, for instance, has several kinds of «conversions» with clearly defined rules controlling how types are transformed and what types are compatible in certain situations.
 All of this has to be emulated with «strong» and «weak» subtyping in MPS.

-Another example is the all too well known *when_concrete*, which is basically a suspended block that gets executed when the type, that serves as its parameter, is computed.
+Another example is all too well known *when_concrete*, which is basically a suspended block that gets executed when the type, that serves as its parameter, is computed.
 Sometimes this never happens during type inference, which results in numerous «*when concrete is never concrete*» warnings, leaving the user wondering what went wrong.
 This, however, is very much a necessary evil, since there are no other possibilities to hook into the engine in order to spy on types, and knowing the exact form of a type is sometimes required for further inference.

 Consider how the type of a method call is calculated: the details aside, in essence *when_concrete* has to be applied to the type of each argument.
 Then we should either turn to inequalities and rely on the inference engine, or analyse the type structure and run closing computation when the *last* unknown type is finalised.